 "A while ago, we wrote a 'New York Times Magazine' column about talent—what it is, how it’s acquired, etc. The gist of the column was that 'raw talent,' as it’s often called, is vastly overrated and that people who become very good at something, whether it’s sports, music, or medicine, generally do so through a great deal of 'deliberate practice,' a phrase used by the Florida State psychologist Anders Ericsson and his merry band of fellow scholars who study expert performers in many fields."

 In the column cited in the quote above, Anders Ericsson concludes that:

 "…the trait we commonly call talent is highly overrated.
 Or, put another way, expert performers—whether in memory or surgery, ballet or computer programming—are nearly always made, not born.
 And yes, practice does make perfect.
 These may be the sort of clichés that parents are fond of whispering to their children.
 But these particular clichés just happen to be true.

 So, it seems there is truth to the power of developing your strengths and deliberately practicing the areas you want to improve.
-I also liked their plug for love your work, a concept I discuss frequently because of its power to impact your work life.
+You also have to love their plug for love your work, a concept that is discussed frequently by HR practitioners because of its power to impact your work life.
 Do you agree?

 More About Goal Setting and Personal Development

 - Achieve Your Dreams: Six Steps to Accomplishing your Goals